SamHerr/Acceleration---JMLR/README.md

 # Acceleration---JMLR
-This repository contains different C-programs.
+This repository contains different C++ programs.
 They permit to generate the first exit time for continuous one-dimensional diffusion processes.

 These programs correspond to the 3 examples presented in the following study.
 #